 Nikolich v Goldman Sachs FCA 784 and FCAFC 120

-Mr Nikolich was a financial advisor with Goldman Sachs who brought a claim for breach of contract in relation to his supervisor’s bullying and harassment, alleging that it constituted a breach of the workplace bullying and harassment policy.
+Mr Nikolich was a financial advisor with Goldman Sachs who brought a claim for breach of contract in relation to his supervisor’s bullying and harassment, alleging that it breached the workplace bullying and harassment policy.

 The Court held that the company policy, sent to the employee at the same time as the letter of appointment, formed part of the employment contract with Mr Nikolich.